-If indeed Apollonidas, and not Lykortas, was the $\sigma\tau\rho\alpha\tau\eta\gamma\delta\varsigma$ of the League in 182/81, and keeping in mind that evidence on his political allegiances is not entirely straightforward, some pieces of information we already possessed acquire new meaning.
+If indeed Apollonidas, and not Lykortas, was the στρατηγός of the League in 182/81, and keeping in mind that evidence on his political allegiances is not entirely straightforward, some pieces of information we already possessed acquire new meaning.
 As mentioned above, the stele in which the return of Messene to the League was finally sanctioned was put up in 182/81, i.e. in the year of Apollonidas, and it appears to have included more favorable conditions than those that had been dictated in Megalopolis one year before.
-In particular, the Messenians were exempted for the three coming years from paying their dues to the League in recognition of the damage to their territory caused by the scorched-earth campaign led by Lykortas.
-108 Polybios observes, possibly not without sarcasm, that this way the Achaians were damaged by the devastation of the Messenian territory no less than the Messenians had been: clearly, this was a measure of some importance, which acknowledged that Lykortas had acted in too heavy-handed a way during his campaign in Messenia, a fact that even his son Polybios admits, thereby supporting the suspicion that Lykortas' behavior may have been controversial.
+In particular, the Messenians were exempted for the three coming years from paying their dues to the League in recognition of the damage to their territory caused by the scorched-earth campains and by Lykottas.
+Prohybros observes, possibly not without sarcasm, that this way the Achaians were clamaged by the devastation of the Messenian territory no less than the Messenians had been: clearly, this was a measure of some importance, which acknowledged that Lykortas had acted in too heavy-handed a way during his campaign in Messenia, a fact that even his son Polybios admits thereby comporting the campaign in Messenia, a fact for may have been controversial.

-Another element of some importance derives from the prosopography of the judges selected to adjudicate the controversy in the Karneiasion.
-One of the judges, Archon of Aigira, three or four times $\sigma\tau\rho\alpha\tau\eta\gamma\delta\varsigma$ of the League, had defended Philopoimen's policies at the meeting with Metellus in Argos in 185, and appears in general to have been closely associated with Lykortas.
-On the notorious Kallikrates of Leontion, Polybios' bête noire, who, during his mission to Rome in 181/80, allegedly criticized in front of the senate the harshness of the treatment inflicted on the Messenians, referring in particular to the devastation of the territory and the massacre
+Judges selected to adjudicate the controversy in the Karneiasion.
+One of the judges, Archon of Aigira, three or four times στρατηγός of the League, had defended Philopoimen's policies at the meeting with Metellus in Argos in 185, and appears in general to have been closely associated with Lykortas.
+109 Another one is the notorious Kallikrates of Leontion, Polybios' bête noire, who, during his mission to Rome in 181/80, allegedly criticized in front of the senate the harshness of the treatment inflicted on the Messenians, referring in particular to the devastation of the territory and the massacre